Xbox officially working on big cloud game with Metal Gear creator Hideo Kojima

-During its Xbox & Bethesda Games Showcase, Xbox has confirmed that it has struck up an exclusive partnership with legendary game designer Hideo Kojima.
+During its Xbox & Bethesda Games Showcase, Xbox confirmed that it has struck up an exclusive partnership with legendary game designer Hideo Kojima.

 Xbox Game Studios & Kojima Productions are partnering to create a video game for Xbox like no one has ever experienced before, leveraging the cloud.